ideas42ventures/demo-django/README.md

 poetry shell
 ```

 **Note:** You can double check that you're using the virtual env by running `which python`.
-That should display a long path name to a python executable within a "virtualenvs" directory.
+That should display a path to a python executable in a local `.venv` directory.

 **Start the dev server**